The D.C. Trip was a great way to tie together our weeks of

 spaces become a hallowed ground for veterans and a forum for the public to

-acknowledge their contributions decades later.
+contributions decades later.
 I think the versatility and

 community value of memorials shines when we have the chance to see a variety of